5 Scary Changes to Your Inventory Replenishment —Which Do You Make?

 - How many spreadsheets did you look at this month?
 What?!?!
 You didn’t realize that Excel is not a program???

-- Forward Buy sounds nice when we talk margin, but did you maximize the profits or maximize the days’ supply?
+- Forward Buy sounds nice when we talk margin, but did you maximize the profits or the days’ supply?

 4. Change requirements for who you hire as an inventory replenishment manager.